zkniebel/SitecoreUML/Documentation/guide/template-fields.md

 The `+` modifier should be acknowledged but doesn't have a major affect on SitecoreUML architecture.
 Because all template fields in Sitecore are effectively public, SitecoreUML ignores the value that you set for the visibility modifier.
 It is recommended that you leave the visibility modifier set to the default, `+` meaning `public`, for sake of readability and future feature development.

+Note that when you add an attribute, you can omit the visibility modifier and the the default modifier \(`+`\) will be added for you.
+This can help you save a little extra time while creating your architectures.

 ### Name

 The name of the attribute is the exact name that you want to give your template field.
 While StarUML will allow it, you should not use any symbols or characters that are invalid in your Sitecore instance's `Settings.InvalidItemNameChars`.
 This applies to all name fields, but I am calling it out here, specifically, because it is easy to forget that fields are actually items.